 Symptoms - Diarrhoea in babies and children

 Diarrhoea is poo that is more watery and loose than usual.
-It can cause poos to happen more frequently.
+It can cause poos to happen more often.

 • acute diarrhoea